Time-consistent stopping under decreasing impatience: Equilibrium Stopping Policies

+The term ``equilibrium'' is used as a connection to subgame-perfect Nash equilibria in an inter-temporal game among current self and future selves.
+This equilibrium idea was invoked in stochastic control under time inconsistency; see e.g. \cite{EL06}, \cite{Ekeland2008investment}, \cite{Ekeland2012time}, and \cite{Bjork2014theory-discrete}.
+A contrast with the stochastic control literature needs to be pointed out.

-\begin{Remark}[Comparison to Stochastic Control] The way we formulate equilibrium in Definition \ref{def:equilibrium} differs from previous research on time inconsistency.
-In stochastic control, local perturbation of strategies on small time intervals $[t,t+\eps]$ is a standard technique.
-As $\eps\to 0$, it provides a characterization of the equilibrium solution, or IPDEs; see \cite{ekeland2013no}.
+\begin{Remark}[Comparison with Stochastic Control] In time-inconsistent stochastic control, local perturbation of strategies on small time intervals $[t,t+\eps]$ is the standard way to define equilibrium controls.
 In our case, local perturbation is carried out instantaneously at time $t$.
-This is because an instantaneously-modified stopping strategy may already change the expected discounted payoff significantly (whereas a control perturbed only at time $t$ generally yields no effect). \end{Remark}
+This is because an instantaneously-modified stopping strategy may already change the expected discounted payoff significantly, whereas a control perturbed only at time $t$ yields no effect. \end{Remark}

-After providing Definition~\ref{def:equilibrium}, we must ask ourselves about the existence of an equilibrium stopping policies.
-Finding at least one element in $\Ec(\X)$ turns out to be easy.
+The first question concerning Definition~\ref{def:equilibrium} is the existence of an equilibrium stopping policy.
+Finding at least one such a policy turns out to be easy.